 The school's admission policy applies to all pupils (see School Admission Policy).
 Our admission policy does not discriminate against any pupil because of his/her special educational needs.
-Prior to starting school, parents/carers of children with a statement of SEND or EHCP will be invited to discuss the provision that can be made to meet their identified needs.
+Prior to starting school, parents/carers of children with an EHCP will be invited to discuss the provision that can be made to meet their identified needs.